 For each victory, a respective jeweled ornament is added to the foot-long club.
 For each USC victory, a ruby-adorned Trojan head is added, marked with the year and game score; for each Notre Dame victory, a similarly detailed emerald-studded shamrock is added.
 For tie games, a combined Trojan head/shamrock medallion is used (the NCAA has since changed the rules to allow no tie games since 1996).
-Although the shillelagh was introduced in 1952, the medallions go back to the start of the series in 1926.
-When the original shillelagh ran out of space for the Shamrocks and Trojan heads after the 1989 game, it was retired and is permanently displayed at Notre Dame.
-A new shillelagh, longer than the original, was introduced for the 1997 season with medallions made by us, here at Images Jewelers!
+Although the shillelagh was introduced in 1952, the medallions go back to the start of the series in 1926.The original shillelagh was retired in a 1995 ceremony and is now permanently displayed at Notre Dame.
+In 1997, Jim Gillis, former head of the Notre Dame Club of Los Angeles, commissioned a second shillelagh, longer than the original and handcrafted from a blackthorn in County Leitrim with gold and jeweled medallions made by us here at Images.
+Go Irish!